 Imaging Studies

 X-rays, MRIs, or CT scans help confirm the diagnosis and determine the extent of the injury.
 MRI is particularly valuable for evaluating soft tissue injuries like MPFL tears.
+These imaging tools also help identify associated injuries, such as a posterior cruciate ligament injury, which may complicate knee stability further

 The treatment approach for an MPFL tear depends on the severity of the injury, the patient’s activity level, and any associated knee injuries.
 Treatment options can be broadly categorized into non-surgical and surgical interventions.